nicollasricas/YoFortune.OFX.Parser/README.md

 Contributing
 ----------

 Contributions via pull request are great!

-We use **TABS** for indentation.
+We use **SPACES** for indentation.

-There are many ways you can contribute to YoFortune.OFX.
-Some of the things that you could help are:

-* Documentation (both code and features)
-* Bug reports
-* Bug fixes
-* Feature requests
-* Feature implementations
-* Test coverage
-* Code quality

 Copyright